 Exercise as often as possible.
 It's cumulative.
 A 10 minute walk, 5 minutes after meal, is the same as 30 minutes of continuous exercise that day.
 Moderation is best.

 NOTE: If your first morning urine pH is 8.0 or higher, do not exercise or work hard until it is back to less than eight.
 Also, if your first morning pulse is 10 beats per minute greater than or less than your average daily pulse, do not exercise or work hard until the day it returns to within 10 beats per minute of your average. |

-Click here to return to the main food information page.
+Click here to return to the main diet information page.